Magha (poet): Life and work

 Māgha's fame rests entirely on the Shishupala Vadha.
 Vallabhadeva and Kshemendra quote some verses that are not found in the Shishupala Vadha as that of Māgha, so it is believed that Māgha wrote some other works that are now lost.

 Unlike most Indian poets who give no autobiographical details or allude to any contemporary events, Māgha gives some autobiographical details in the concluding five verses of the work (known as the Praśasti).
 The verses inform that his father was Dattaka and his grandfather was Suprabhadeva, a minister at the court of a king whose name is mentioned in different editions as Varmalāta, Dharmanābha, Dharmanātha, Varmalākhya, etc. These verses are therefore called the nija-vaṃśa-varṇana or kavi-vaṃśa-varṇana by commentators.

-According to tradition, Māgha was a native of Gujarat, being born in Shrimal Nagar Present Bhinmal district Jalore in Rajasthan.
+According to tradition, Māgha was a native of Gujarat, born in Shrimal Nagar, present day Bhinmal, in district Jalore, Rajasthan.

 By his own accounts and that of others, he was born wealthy and lived a carefree life, although according to one legend, he died in poverty.

 Date

 Māgha is quoted by Anandavardhana, Bhoja, and in the Kavirajamarga, thus putting him no later than the 8th century.
 Pathak notes that he alludes to the Kāśikāvṛtti and its commentary Nyāsa, the latter of which is not mentioned by I-Tsing and thus must have been written after his departure from India in 695 CE.
 Thus, Pathak puts Māgha in the second half of the 8th century.
-Hermann Jacobi puts him in the 6th century, and Kielhorn and others put him in the second half of the 7th century.
+Hermann Jacobi puts him in the 6th century.
+Lorenz Franz Kielhorn and others put him in the second half of the 7th century based on a written record from the present-day Rajasthan region.
+This record estimates King Varmalāta, whom Magha's grandfather served, as reigning the region in 625 A.D.